Resources

 External Resources

-Access to Insight – a wealth of translations of texts from the Pali Canon used by Theravada Buddhists.
-Also contains translations of teachings of many contemporary Thai forest teachers, and study-guides and essays by Venerable Thanissaro Bhikkhu who runs the site.
+a wealth of translations of texts from the Pali Canon used by Theravada Buddhists.
+Also contains translations of the teachings of many contemporary Thai forest teachers, and study guides and essays by Venerable Thanissaro Bhikkhu, who runs the site.

-SuttaCentral – This impressive resource is specially focussed on the scriptures of early Buddhism, before the rise of explicit sectarians differences and hosts texts in over thirty languages.
+This impressive resource is especially focused on the scriptures of early Buddhism, before the rise of explicit sectarian differences and hosts texts in over thirty languages.
 Texts include the Pali canon of the Theravāda school, which we have in both modern translations and the original Pali.
 SuttaCentral also provides the early Āgama texts from the Taishō edition of the Chinese Buddhist canon, as well as references for the Tibetan Kangyur, Sanskrit, and other languages, which are much smaller in number than the Pali and Chinese collections.